Featured Image - Chocolate Peanut Butter Bars

 Line an 8 x 8″ baking pan with waxed paper.

-In a food processor, grind almonds, cashews, and pecans for about 10-15 seconds, leaving some large chunks.
+In a food processor, grind almonds, cashews, and macadamia nuts or pecans for about 10-15 seconds, leaving some large chunks.

 Mix the Ingredients Together

-Add nuts to the bowl, along with chocolate chips, wheat germ, dried fruit (cranberries, blueberries, or chopped cherries), sunflower seeds, cinnamon, and salt.
+Add the chopped nuts to the bowl, along with chocolate chips, wheat germ, dried fruit (cranberries, blueberries, or chopped cherries), sunflower seeds, cinnamon, and sea salt.
 Mix everything together until combined.

 In a small saucepan over medium heat, combine peanut butter and honey.
 Stir this until it melts and turns smooth.
 You do not want this to come to a boil, so maybe 3-5 minutes.